Skonchy/drp_medic/README.md

 ### Adaptation of DRP_Police for EMS/Medics

 ### This script relies on functions from DRP_Police, DRP_ID, DRP_Death, and DRP_JobCore
+ - Don't forget to add "EMS" to the JobsCoreConfig.Jobs and ["EMS"] = "Emergency Medical Technician"  to JobsCoreConfig.StaticJobLabels

 ### Signing on duty and spawning an amublance is done through interactions at Crusade Medical